 Remember to send your completed self-certification form to your lender.
 Your loan cannot be disbursed until your lender receives it.

 The lenders listed below (in alphabetical order) have provided Private Student Loans to Saint Xavier University students in the past three years.
-Please click on any of the links below and begin the application process:
+Please click on any of the links below to review Private Student Loan product offerings: